 Take the wheel at QCity Transit

 QCity Transit is on the lookout for new employees to get behind the wheel of their fleet of buses and coaches in and around Queanbeyan.
-They’re searching for part-time employees to join the team, offering part-time hours, flexibility and a bit of fun along the way!
+We’re searching for part-time employees to join our team, offering flexibility and a bit of fun along the way!

 “It’s a nice friendly environment because Queanbeyan’s still got a ‘country town feel’ about it.
 You know all your passengers, you get to know the regulars, I’ve been working here for 20 years … you try to help out the customers the best you can, you go out of your way where possible.
 You’ve got to be a people person; you’ve got to be able to communicate well.”